myungjinlee/GLYCO/README.md

    | -num_parallel    | (if multiple PDBs) Number of frames to submit in parallel  | optional (1 by default)      |
    | -average         | (if multiple PDBs from the same structure) No input        | optional                     |

-     (Command, Input, Output described below can be found in the folder "Examples".)

    - 3.1.
 A single frame (PDB)<br />
      - 3.1.1.
 Glycan coverage of overall protein surface residue -  module: "all":<br />